 The Kodiak Daily Mirror business office is open 8:30 a.m.- 4:30 p.m.
 Monday through Friday at 1419 Selig St. in Kodiak.

-- Kodiak man charged with forgery
+- Kodiak woman charged after allegedly tampering with evidence

 - By Dorothy Chomicz, firstname.lastname@example.org